randomtruffles/Dominion_League/_posts/2021-03-30-season-46-call-for-new-mods.md

 In general, the moderator role tends to be a reactive responsibility.
 Accordingly, we expect moderators to be responsive within 24 hours on Discord throughout the season.
 We also require new moderators to have played at least two full League seasons (which can include Season 48).\
 \
-We are accepting applications until April 5th at 0 UTC.
+We are accepting applications until November 7th at 0 UTC.

 To apply, use this Google Form: